Medical questions & health advice by board certified doctors

 "HVS culture result is "no pathogen after 48 hours at 36*C incubation".
-Please explain.
+Please explain."

 Pathologist comments are; please correlate with clinical data and other investigations.
 Please discuss

 Other tests can be used to determine if there is an STD (sexually transmitted disease), although the HVS may offer some information in this regard.
 The quote that you provide merely states that there was no single organism that was identified after growing the sample from the swab for 2 days at 36 degrees celsius, which is roughly the temperature of the human body.
 The HVS is harvested from an area of concern, and the sample collected is placed in an environment where any bacteria present would be most likely to grow.
 In your case, there was no obviously growing bacteria that was present in the sample.
 The comments from pathology indicate that this one test is not sufficient, and you need to talk with your doctor about what is causing your symptoms.
 So again, please speak with your doctor.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.